 Construction and design details indicate that this Early 20th Century Commercial Style building was constructed circa 1925.
-The 1925 city directory lists 715 19th Street as the L.L.
+715 19th Street is listed in the 1925 city directory as the L.L.
 Brothers Furniture Store.
 By 1930, 713 is listed as the Ernest Sly bicycle shop and 715 is listed as being vacant.